 Association staff and our money adviser work closely with our tenants affected by the bedroom tax to try to reduce the impact on their income.
 We can assist tenants by investigating a move to a smaller home, applying for exemptions from the bedroom tax, applying for discretionary housing payments (DHP) to help with the cost of the bedroom tax, and by making realistic arrangements to pay the rent charge caused by the bedroom tax where no other solution is available.

-Universal Credit is a new benefit for people on a low income who are either in or out of work (including those who are looking for work or are unable to work due to health problems).
-Universal Credit (UC) is now available to claim in Glasgow.
-Single, unemployed people making a new claim to benefits will have to apply for UC.
-It is still to be announced when those on existing benefits will be transferred on to UC.
+Universal credit is for people on a low income who are either in or out of work (including those who are looking for work or are unable to work due to health problems).
+If you are claiming benefits for the first time, you will have to apply for Universal Credit as some of the legacy benefits listed below have been replaced by UC.

-· is for those under the qualifying age for Pension Credit.
+· you are under the qualifying age for Pension Credit.